dcSpark/shinkai-code-generator/results/download-summary/llama3:8b-instruct-q4_1/raw-response-metadata.md

-Based on the provided rules and input, I will generate a valid schema for the described JSON.
+Based on the provided INPUT and RULES, I will generate a valid schema for the METADATA.

-Here is the output:
+Here is the generated METADATA in JSON format:

 ```json
 {